maptic/matsim-docker/README.md

 docker run \
     -v <host/path/to/input>:/opt/matsim/data/input:ro \
     -v <host/path/to/output>:/opt/matsim/data/output \
-    maptic/matsim:main <optional MATSIM-ARGS>
+    maptic/matsim:latest <optional MATSIM-ARGS>
 ```

-To pull the latest image, refer to the `main` tag.
+To pull the recent version of the image, refer to the `latest` tag.

 ## Local build and development